pub struct Domain {

 pub fn labels(&self) -> &[Label]

-.
+Get the labels of this Domain.
 The labels are in right-to-left /

-most-significant-first order, i.e. "www.example.com"
+most-significant-first order, i.e. "www.example.com" would have the

-.
+labels ["com", "example", "www"].
 If this domain is a wildcard

 domain, the wildcard label is not included in

 the returned slice.
-See Domain
+See Domain’s documentation for details.

 Sourcepub fn matches(&self, presented: &Self) -> Option<bool>